 I couldn’t get this out of my head.
 My K-cups now tasted as if they were brewed through old socks that were steeped in fireplace ashes.
 I could have brewed the desiccant packs that came in the box and it would have tasted better.
 The pod coffee suddenly tasted stale, thin, and weak, and was lacking any of the charm or fun of making coffee and pouring it into a cup.
 This is when the bells went off and I realized that we had a miniature version of a coffee vending machine in the kitchen.
 All that was missing were the paper cups with the poker hand on the side.

 Luckily for me, my wife is an observant soul.
 On Father’s Day, she gave me my own Chemex, and my daughter gave me a gift card to the fancy coffee shop.
-I hit the store the next day like a kid in a candy shop, and had them grind a bag of Peruvian.
+I hit the store the next day like a kid in a candy shop and had them grind a bag of Peruvian.
 I then went home and made my first batch and it was awesome, but it could have been even more awesome.
 It could have been awesomer.
 I just needed a few things.

 Since then, I’ve turned into a maniac.
 I now weigh my beans, because a Peruvian bean has a different weight than a Guatemalan bean, which is different than a Mexican or Ugandan bean.
 How else can one get consistency, I ask?
 When you make a cake, are ingredients lobbed in a bowl willy-nilly?
 I also weighed the water, but in defense of my sanity, I only did that once since water always weighs the same.
 Fifty-six grams of beans for nine hundred and fifty grams of water (thirty-two ounces) makes the perfect brew for two people.
 I also picked up a blade grinder, which is OK for now, but I have my eyes on a burr grinder, which is kinder to the beans.
-Yeah, I do realize that sounds nuts.
+Yeah, I do realize this all sounds nuts.

 Making the coffee looks complicated, but it isn’t that bad.
 The thick paper filter goes in the top half of the Chemex, the freshly ground coffee goes in the filter, and the water (boiled and cooled to 202º) is hand poured in stages slowly over the coffee.
 The first pour allows the coffee to “bloom,” which is the best part.
 Our kitchen is on the opposite side of the house from the bedroom, and even when Mrs. G. is sleeping and even with the bedroom door closed, she says she can smell the coffee.
 It takes about fifteen minutes to make a pot, and once it’s made, I toss the grounds on some sort of evergreen plant out in the yard.
 I’m not Joe Environment, but I do feel better about not throwing out those plastic K-cups, not to mention the bi-annual replacement of the entire machine.